 Another study found that Pycnogenol® has been shown to reduce the average length of the common cold and reduce symptoms by 1.7 days (or 20%).
-As part of your body’s natural defence system, your body produces mucus in your ears, eyes, nose and throat.
-Because the plane environment is very dry, this defence process is haltered and consequently, you are 5 times as likely to catch flu or another illness on a plane, making keeping hydrated while flying essential.
+As part of your body’s natural defense system, your body produces mucus in your ears, eyes, nose, and throat.
+Because the plane environment is very dry, this defense process is haltered and consequently, you are 5 times as likely to catch flu or another illness on a plane, making keeping hydrated while flying essential.

 Research found that no one in a group of 198 travellers taking Pycnogenol® had signs of any thrombosis events, whereas the control group who did not take Pycnogenol® reported 5 cases.
 Another study found that travellers taking Pycnogenol® had 45% less ankle swelling than those who did not take it.
 The reason why Pycnogenol® is so effective for increasing circulation is that it’s been shown to promote the production of nitric oxide, which helps to keep blood vessels open and relaxed.

 Studies have shown that Pycnogenol® can significantly reduce muscular pain and cramps in athletes as well as normal individuals after exercise.
 Pycnogenol® has the ability to increase blood flow to muscle tissue, which is key to reducing cramping and muscle pain after physical activity.

 We continue to be told from our fans that 1Above helps with the next day post a few alcoholic drinks.
 That’s right, Pycnogenol® can help relieve you from that horrible fogginess the morning after a big night!
 Pycnogenol® increases cognitive functioning and allows you to be mentally alert even when you’re worn out.
 The results from a study show that Pycnogenol® increases mental performance by 17%.